cn0047/stash/ed/r.jwt/README.md

 -

-Compact (small size of token) self-contained (payload contains all the required information, no need to query the database)
+Compact (small size of token) self-contained (payload contains all the required information, no need to query the database).

 Useful for: